Introduction

 Annuities

-The annuity payments to which claimant is entitled and any terms and conditions affecting those payments should be clearly described in the waiver agreement.
+The annuity payments to which a claimant is entitled and any terms and conditions affecting those payments should be clearly described in the waiver agreement.
 Also, it must be clear that sufficient assurances are in place that the payment obligations provided for in the agreement will be met.
 However, it is not necessary to provide the Board with a copy of the annuity contract between the employer/insurer and the annuity issuer, and the Board will not review an annuity contract that is submitted.
 It is up to the parties to review the annuity contract and assess the risks, benefits, and responsibilities attendant to that contract.

 Each waiver agreement is reviewed based on the particular facts and circumstances of the underlying claim.
 However, when an agreement provides for the purchase of an annuity, the Board has identified several minimum requirements which must be met.
 The Board will not approve a Section 32 waiver agreement that provides for the purchase of an annuity from an annuity issuer, unless the following minimum requirements are met: